KhioneusNevula/MagicUniversity/README.md

 * Shame: Produced by various Thoughts.
 Generally decreases happiness and increases Embarrassment and motivates thoughts of

 ### Thoughts
+Thoughts come in different basic kinds, and they have an associated Feeling (or set thereof) that they are expected to create.
+They are also temporary, except when they create memories.
+Thoughts can have Topics, which are Characters and objects.

 ### Actions

 ### Memories
+Memories are stored Thoughts, and can be periodically recalled, causing the emotions in their thought to surface again.
+Memories are stored with links to their Topics, so that a Topic can be used to access a memory about it.

+Memories have *Salience* which determines whether they are accessed earlier or later in relation to their topic.
+Salience is determined largely by the strength of the emotion associated with the Topic, as well as with the general Salience stat of the type of thought itself.

+Relationship Memory is a datum associated with each Topic that periodically gets the average emotional values of each memory under a Topic weighted by Salience, and also sums up the Salience, and stores those to determine which Topics are most significant and what the general feeling about those topics is.

 ### Personality Traits